VirtoCommerce/vc-content/pages/docs/lessons/lesson3.md

 </dependencies>
 ```

-* Title and description - name and description of a new module that will be displayed in the Platform Manager and Swagger
+* Title and description - name and description of a new module that will be displayed in the Platform Manager and Swagger:

 ```xml
 <title>Sample Customer reviews module</title>
 <description>Sample module demonstrating best practices in a real life example.</description>
 ```

-* Authors - names of programmers who wrote a new module
+* Authors - names of programmers who wrote a new module:

 ```xml
 <authors>